 How can I tell if my Vitamin C serum is still active?

 You should check product packaging and info listed in the description for best use date.
 An indicator of spent, inactive ingredients for Vitamin C serum is color.
 The color is clear when active, and amber or brown when inactive.
-An amber color denotes oxidation, once oxided it is not reversible.
+An amber color denotes oxidation, once oxidation occurs it is not reversible.
 To avoid, make sure bottles are stored properly: airtight and away from light.

 My personal account: